What Is Exactly The Beauty Of The New Israeli Cuisine?

 Israel has always been known for its delicious food.
 From hummus to falafel, Israelis love their food.
 Nowadays, Israel is also becoming famous for its new cuisine.
 What exactly makes the new Israeli cuisine unique?
 And why should you try it out?

 There are several reasons why Israel is now considered a culinary hotspot.
-First, it was founded by immigrants from around the globe who brought their cultural traditions along with them.
+First, it was founded by immigrants from around the globe who brought their cultural traditions along.
 Second, it has a long history of being a crossroads between cultures.
-Third, it’s located near some of the oldest and largest Jewish communities in the world.
+Third, it’s located near some of the world's oldest and largest Jewish communities.
 Finally, it’s home to some of the best chefs in the Middle East.

 ToC